 The causes of slag inclusion are:

-① Dirt exists at the edge of the joint;
+- There is dirt present at the edge of the joint.

-② The groove is too small, the electrode diameter is too thick, and the welding current is too small;
+- The groove is too small, the electrode diameter is too thick, and the welding current is too low.

-③ During welding, the welding angle and strip transportation method are inappropriate, and the slag and molten iron can not be distinguished clearly: the molten metal and slag are mixed together;
+- During welding, the welding angle and strip transportation method are inappropriate, making it difficult to distinguish between slag and molten iron.
+This can lead to the mixing of molten metal and slag.

-④ The cooling speed of weld is too fast, and the slag has no time to float up;
+- The cooling speed of the weld is too fast, and the slag does not have enough time to float to the surface.

-⑤ Improper chemical composition of base metal and welding materials.
-For example, when the molten pool contains more oxygen, nitrogen and other components, the chance of forming inclusions increases.
+- Improper chemical composition of the base metal and welding materials can also contribute to the formation of inclusions.
+For example, when the molten pool contains high levels of oxygen, nitrogen, and other components, the chance of forming inclusions increases.

 Measures to prevent slag inclusion include:

-① Remove the oxide scale at the bottom slag shell and groove edge;
+- Remove the oxide scale from the bottom of the slag shell and groove edge.

-② Carry the bar correctly, swing the welding rod regularly and stir the molten pool to separate the molten slag from the molten iron.
+- Carry the bar correctly, swing the welding rod regularly, and stir the molten pool to separate the molten slag from the molten iron.

-③ Improve the condition of slag floating: slow down the welding speed and increase the welding current to prevent the weld metal from cooling too fast.
+- Improve the condition of slag floating by slowing down the welding speed and increasing the welding current to prevent the weld metal from cooling too quickly.